With winter quickly approaching, many home and business owners are beginning to turn on their heating systems to combat the incoming colder weather.

 Each type has their own pros and cons, which can make it difficult for home and business owners to make the right choice.

-To help you choose between a condensing boiler vs a non condensing boiler, our team at Clover Services has put together a list of facts (as well as the key pros and cons) of each option.
+To help you choose between a condensing boiler vs a non condensing boiler, our team at Clover Contracting has put together a list of facts (as well as the key pros and cons) of each option.

 What’s the difference between condensing and non-condensing boilers?